RaysceneNS/rayscenens.github.io/_posts/2017-06-07-Insert-Audit-Information-In_your-Entities.md

 tags: [Entity Framework]
 ---

-By updating the audit information for your entities automatically as part of your SaveChanges() method, you eliminate the possibility that this crucial information is not managed correctly.
+Apply the audit information for your Entity Framework entities automatically as part of the SaveChanges() method, doing so ensures you remove the possibility that this crucial information is not managed consistently.

 ## Overview

 Sometimes its the little things that make big differences to the quality of a design.
-Needing to remember to set audit information into your entities when working with an ORM like Entity Framework will lead to inconsistent auditing of fields.
+Needing to remember to manually update the audit information within your entities whilst working with an ORM like Entity Framework will lead to inconsistent auditing of fields, this can be worse than having no audit information at all, as it can mislead your operations team.
 However if we design a solution that can perform this task automatically as we use the entity then we will have removed a potential source of bugs.

+## Solution

-This interface defines the data fields that store the audit information.
+Create the following interface to define the data fields that store the audit information.
+This will ensure a consistent layout to the fields that are audited for each entity.

 ```c#
 /// <summary>